Ron Cameron (biblical scholar)

 Ron Cameron (born 1951) is an American biblical scholar.
 He is currently a professor of religion at Wesleyan University.
 He is an editor of the SBL Seminar on Ancient Myths and Modern Theories of Christian Origins, a series which reassesses the agenda of modern scholarship on Christian origins.

+He graduated from Western Kentucky University (BA) and Harvard Divinity School (MTS, PhD).